BradleyColson/California_Hospital_Bed_Distribution/README.md

 # Data_Limitations

 The MYSQL Wizard was only importing 1862 rows of approx 10800 rows.
 I found that commas in the Total_Number_Beds column was being misread.
-I used a simple find replace to replace every comma with a space.
+I used a simple find replace to replace within Excel to swap every comma with a space.
+There was other dirty data but it was in columns that were irrevalant to the business question.

 # Technical_SQL_Details